UPatel12/flask-postgres/README.md

-# Dockerized API and Database Services
+# Dockerized API w/ Postgres

 This project demonstrates a simple deployment of two Docker containers that communicate with each other.
 The first container hosts an API service that returns a string, which it retrieves from a second service connected to a PostgreSQL database.
 The database is seeded with the string "hello world".